 - One puffy each (Steve's Patagonia Nano Puff, my old eight-year-old OR puffy that I don't think they sell any longer), and one extra puffy vest for me (The Feathered Friends Helios Down Vest is the best!)

 - One lightweight synthetic or wool layer (Steve)

 - A ball cap for Steve, and one beanie each.

 - An old pair of Gore-Tex Patagonia pants.

-Note: This list pretty much reflects what I took on my week-long solo trip to Scotland, except I had a few extra pairs of undies and socks, and instead of the fleece pants, I brought an old pair of heavy-weight Montbell wool long undies.
+Note: This list pretty much reflects what I took in my bikeraft kit on my week-long solo trip to Scotland, except I had a few extra pairs of undies and socks, and instead of the fleece pants, I brought an old pair of heavy-weight Montbell wool long undies.
 And instead of my Patagonia Tech Hoodies, I brought an Ibex wool layer.
 And, of course, I carried much more dehydrated foods, more coffee, and more snacks in Scotland.